-No assets other than holding of Bank shares and certain intra-group financing arrangements
+No assets other than holding of the FinanceCo shares, (indirectly) the Bank shares and certain intragroup financing arrangements

-As at 31 December 2022, the Issuer had no assets other than the sum of £951.6 million representing its investment in the Bank's ordinary shares and its investment in certain Tier 2 and other MREL-eligible securities issued to the Issuer by the Bank, funded, respectively, by the issue by the Issuer of Tier 2 securities in 2019 and other MREL-eligible securities in 2020 and 2022.
-The Issuer also intends to use the proceeds of issue of the Notes to invest in MREL-eligible securities to be issued by the Bank to the Issuer on substantially similar terms to the Notes.

-As at the date of this Prospectus, the Issuer has no liabilities or equity other than the Tier 2 securities it issued in 2019, the other MREL-eligible securities issued in 2020 and 2022 and its fully paid-up share capital and retained earnings.
+As at 31 December 2022, the Issuer's assets constituted in total £333.2 million representing its holding of the FinanceCo shares (an indirect investment in the Bank's ordinary shares) of £333.0 million together with £0.2 million of loans and advances to banks (cash deposits held by the Bank).
+As at the date of this Prospectus, the Issuer's assets constitute its indirect investment in the Bank's ordinary shares and cash deposits with the Bank, together with its investment in certain Tier 2 and other MREL-eligible securities issued to the Issuer by the Bank, funded by the Existing Notes.
+The proceeds of the issue of the Notes will be on-lent to the Bank by way of the Issuer subscribing for the Intra-Group Notes to be issued by the Bank.
+For further information, please refer to "Use and Estimated Net Amount of Proceeds" above.
+As at the date of this Prospectus, the Issuer has no liabilities or equity other than the Existing Notes and its fully paid-up share capital and retained earnings.
 The Issuer will also incur liabilities in respect of the Notes upon issue.